A 240-hectare hunting estate with a hunting lodge to be restored, a farm complex,

 The fields

-91 hectares are classified as utilised agricultural area (UAA), 74 of which fall under the CAP (Common Agricultural Policy).
+91 hectares are classified as a utilised agricultural area, 74 of which fall under the CAP (Common Agricultural Policy).
 34 hectares are cultivated.
-The land is not subject to any tenancy agreement and the complex is managed by a contractor.
+The land is not subject to any tenancy agreement and the whole estate is managed by a contractor.

 Our opinion